 Tata Motors Limited (TML) is a "Related Party" of the Company under ListingRegulations.
 The transactions with TML exceed the materiality threshold as prescribedunder regulation 23 of LODR.
-The Members at their 35th Annual General Meeting held onJune 27 2019 have accorded their approval to the Board of Directors to enter into suchmaterial contracts/arrangements/transactions with Tata Motors Limited for the financialyear 2019-20.
+The Members at their 39th Annual General Meeting held onJune 27 2019 have accorded their approval to the Board of Directors to enter into suchmaterial contracts/arrangements/transactions with Tata Motors Limited for the financialyear 2019-20.
 Similarly a fresh approval is also sought for transactions for the nextfinancial year 2020-21.

 All Related Party Transactions are placed before the Audit Committee for approval.Prior omnibus approval of the Audit Committee is put in place for the transactions whichare repetitive in nature.
 A statement of all Related Party Transactions is placed beforethe Audit Committee for its review on a quarterly basis specifying the nature value andterms and conditions of the transactions.

 The Board recommends both the ordinary resolutions related to material related partytransactions to the shareholders for their approval.

 POLICY ON MATERIALITY AND DEALING WITH RELATED PARTY TRANSACTIONS